Digging into all the best day trips from Seoul? As you’ll soon discover, there’s more to the capital of South Korea than first meets the eye.

 The DMZ isn’t a typical Korean destination that you can tackle on your own.
 With the tenuous nature of its existence, you’ll need to hop on a tour for the full-on DMZ experience.

-There are plenty of DMZ tours to choose from, but I’d recommend a Korean Demilitarized Zone (DMZ) and JSA Panmunjom Tour.
+Although it’s not currently running, if it ever starts up again, I’d recommend a Korean Demilitarized Zone (DMZ) and JSA Panmunjom Tour.
 Unlike other tours, this one shuttles you over to a Joint Security Area (JSA) for an up-close-and-personal view of North Korea.
 The tour even enters North Korean territory via a border-straddling conference room.
 Here, nothing but a laser-focused North Korean border guard will stand between you and the most reclusive country on earth!

 Although roaming around the JSA to views of the North Korean countryside is definitely the highlight of the visit, other destinations like the Third Infiltration Tunnel and Dorasan Station, a haunting unused train station with planned rail links between Pyongyang and Seoul, are worth visiting, too.